Mystery Shopping & Compliance: Protecting your Business

 - Purchasing age-restricted products.

-- Interacting with staff and stakeholders, disguised as a buyer.
+- Interacting with staff and stakeholders.

 - Assessing front-of-house customer service.